docker-mailserver/docker-mailserver/docs/content/config/environment.md

 !!! warning "Current State"

     Rspamd-support is under active development.
 Be aware that breaking changes can happen at any time.

-    Currently, rspamd is integrated into Postfix as a milter.
-However, there is no official DKIM/DMARC support for rspamd in DMS as of now (WIP).
 To get more information, see [the detailed documentation page for Rspamd][docs-rspamd].

-!!! warning "Rspamd and DNS Block Lists"
+!!! danger "Rspamd and DNS Block Lists"

+    When using Rspamd, the [RBL module](https://rspamd.com/doc/modules/rbl.html) is enabled by default.
+As a consequence, Rspamd will do a variety of DNS requests.
+Amongst other things, Rspamd will query DNS block lists (DNSBLs).

+    There are a variety of issues involved when using DNSBLs.
+Rspamd will try to mitigate some of them by properly evaluating all return codes.
+We urge you not to rely on this though.

-    When you use Rspamd, you might want to use the [RBL module](https://rspamd.com/doc/modules/rbl.html).
-If you do, make sure your DNS resolver is set up correctly (i.e. it should be a non-public recursive resolver).
-Otherwise, you [might not be able](https://www.spamhaus.org/faq/section/DNSBL%20Usage#365) to make use of the block lists.
+    If you want to use RBLs, **try to use your own DNS resolver** and make sure it is set up correctly, i.e. it should be a non-public & **recursive** resolver.
+Otherwise, you might not be able ([see this Spamhaus post](https://www.spamhaus.org/faq/section/DNSBL%20Usage#365)) to make use of the block lists.

 - **0** => disabled
 - 1 => enabled